All year, except Dec 20-Jan 6th

 2 lounges, garden room, dining room, free Wi-Fi, in-room TV (Freeview), ¼-acre garden (summer house), fishing, shooting, golf, riding nearby.

 2020: per room B&B £100, double £110

 Good Hotel Guide Review

 ‘Wonderful location in rural Northumberland.
-Friendly, peaceful; superb dinners and a lovely breakfast.’
+Friendly, peaceful, and a lovely breakfast.’
 Everything hit the sweet spot for one reader this year, at this Georgian farmhouse on the fringe of an organic livestock farm on Northumberland’s River Coquet.
-The Nelless family has farmed here for three generations, and now Enid and daughter-in-law Zoë are welcoming hostesses, ‘creating a home-from-home’.
+The Nelless family has farmed here for three generations, and now Enid and daughter-in-laws Zoë and Janice are welcoming hostesses, ‘creating a home-from-home’.
 Spacious, pretty bedrooms, traditionally styled with antiques and paintings, are supplied with fresh milk and home-made biscuits, while fires burn in cosy lounges.
-At breakfast – and at dinner, for those who wish – guests sit down together around a beautifully set, polished table.
+At breakfast guests sit down together around a beautifully set, polished table.
 The day might start with local sausages, home-cured bacon, free-range eggs, kippers from Craster.
+The Nellesses now offer a light supper at £12.50 per person which includes a sandwich platter, a homemade pudding, and a hot drink in the guest lounge.
 If there is anything you particularly want, readers report, just ask and the Nellesses will provide it next day.
 The wild and remote countryside offers memorable drives to gloriously photogenic Bamburgh Castle and ruined Dunstanburgh.
-A glass of sherry awaits your return, before a home-cooked three-course meal, perhaps roast lamb or chicken, a fruit Pavlova.
 (Philip Bright)